-- inpatient hospital beds and treatment spaces
+Inpatient hospital beds and treatment spaces

-- capacity for clinical supports such as laboratory, medical imaging and pharmacy
+Capacity for clinical supports such as laboratory, medical imaging and pharmacy

-- outpatient clinic space
+Outpatient clinic space

-- new spaces that will allow for the integration of emerging healthcare technologies and expand our ability to provide virtual care
+New spaces that will allow for the integration of emerging healthcare technologies and expand our ability to provide virtual care

-- the efficiency and effectiveness of our operations
+The efficiency and effectiveness of our operations

-- the healing environment for patients and families
+The healing environment for patients and families

-- air filtration/ventilation to more effectively reduce the risk of infection
+Air filtration/ventilation to more effectively reduce the risk of infection

-- teaching, research and administrative space
+Teaching, research and administrative space